Table of Contents

 Is it true that Easter is approaching?
 Pancake Day has come and gone, and the seasonal aisle at the supermarket is now brimming with chocolate eggs (Katie, I’d love the Mint Chocolate Lind or if you haven’t figured that out yet).
 I’ve also been indulging in those amazing Mini Egg yogurts that are only available for a short time each year.
 Speaking of Easter treats, have you tried a Hot Cross Bun Loaf Recipe?

-Hey Google, put Mini Egg yogurts on the shopping list.
+Hey, Google, put Mini Egg yogurts on the shopping list.

 Well, all of this Easter chocolate got me in the mood to bake something a little bit festive, and so my Hot Cross Bun Loaf recipe.